 In the United States, the ACA is significantly impacting the provision of, and payment for, healthcare.
 Various provisions of the ACA were designed to expand Medicaid eligibility, subsidize insurance premiums, provide incentives for businesses to provide healthcare benefits, prohibit denials of coverage due to pre-existing conditions, establish health insurance exchanges, and provide additional support for medical research.
 With regard to pharmaceutical products specifically, the ACA, among other things, expanded and increased industry rebates for drugs covered under Medicaid programs and made changes to the coverage requirements under the Medicare prescription drug benefit.
 Since its enactment there have been judicial and Congressional challenges to certain aspects of the ACA.
 As a result, there have been delays in the implementation of, and action taken to repeal or replace, certain aspects of the ACA.
-For example, in May 2017, the U.S. House of Representatives passed legislation known as the American Health Care Act of 2017, and in June 2017, a bill titled the Better Care Reconciliation Act of 2017 was released by U.S. Senate Republicans.
-The prospects for legislative action on either of these bills is uncertain.
+For example, in May 2017, the U.S. House of Representatives passed legislation known as the American Health Care Act of 2017, and in June 2017, a bill titled the Better Care Reconciliation Act of 2017 was released by U.S. Senate Republicans, but was not passed by the full Senate.
+The prospects for further Congressional action remain uncertain.
 We continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.